Sanix-Darker/sql-to-snow/README.md

 But like you have probably noticed, his version need to be run on a terminal with sql queries insides sql files...

-Not what i really wanted... so i wrapped everything inside a basic flask UI application, and i added some coul stuffs !
+Not what i really wanted... so i wrapped everything inside a basic flask UI application, and i added some coul stuffs,
+like:
+- CSV to SQL
+- Async call/convertions
+- Friendly UI

 That's all, yeah, nothing special.